codersidprogrammer/nestjs-elastic-logger/README.md

 ## Installation

 This package use some dependencies.
+Download all codes in this repository.
+Place it in `src` folder as you need

 ### Elasticsearch